Does Stress Cause Stomach Ulcers?

 What are ulcers?

-An ulcer is a sore that is slow to heal, or that eventually heals but returns.
+An ulcer is a sore that is slow to heal or that eventually heals but returns.
 Ulcers can appear virtually anywhere on the skin or even inside the body, including within the gastrointestinal tract.
-Open sores that develop on the lining of the stomach or small intestine are referred to as stomach or peptic ulcers.
+Open sores that develop on the lining of the stomach or small intestine are referred to as stomach (peptic) or duodenal (intestinal) ulcers.
 They can damage the layer that safeguards your stomach from the acids inside of it, causing a significant amount of pain.
-They can hurt or burn when you move, or they may throb even when you’re sitting still.
+Ulcers can hurt or burn when you move, or they may cause pain even when you’re sitting still.

 Can stress cause ulcers?

 Can stress cause ulcers?
-The short answer is thought to be no, not on their own, but that stress may contribute to their formation and can also make them more difficult to heal.
-Peptic ulcers are typically caused by H. pylori bacterial infections or taking NSAIDs (non-steroidal anti-inflammatory drugs).
+Generally, the answer is no—not on its own.
+However, stress may contribute to the formation of ulcers when other risk factors are present, and it can also make them more difficult to heal.
+Peptic ulcers are typically caused by H. pylori bacterial infections or by taking NSAIDs (non-steroidal anti-inflammatory medications).
 In the past, researchers concluded that stress alone does not cause ulcers, but more recent studies suggest that there may still be a link between the two.

 Researchers have discovered that neural pathways between the brain and stomach mean that mental and emotional states can influence the gut environment.
-In other words, stress experienced in the brain could potentially encourage the growth of H. pylori bacteria in the stomach—especially if you’re already prone to an overgrowth of this ulcer-causing bacteria.
-In other words, stress could make you more vulnerable to developing an ulcer from other causes.
-Other risk factors for developing an ulcer include:
+Stress experienced in the brain could potentially encourage the growth of H. pylori bacteria in the stomach—especially if an individual is already prone to an overgrowth of this ulcer-causing bacteria.
+In addition, stress could make people more vulnerable to developing an ulcer from other causes.
+Other risk factors for developing an ulcer include these conditions:

 • Smoking